ecupaio/personal-site/_drafts/8-ux-trends-that-need-to-go.md

 ## Scroll Jacking

 Surfing the web is fun, but have you ever tried surfing the web [on weeeeed](https://www.youtube.com/watch?v=j0B7bzP-Gog&ab_channel=bcmca).
-When you scroll on a mouse-wheel, trackpad, or touchscreen you expect to navigate with the save velocity as you swiped, but CSS3 allowed developers to add a chopped and screwed
+When you scroll on a mouse-wheel, trackpad, or touchscreen you expect to navigate with the save velocity as you swiped, but CSS3 allowed developers to add a [chopped and screwed property to scrolling](https://thinkbear.net/).
+Worse yet some developers use [javascript to disable the scroll](https://www.bertani.net/) all together and make scrolls just go from one section to the next.

+### Let users go at their own speed

+As I mentioned in the last no-no, scrolling is the default action users will take when they visit a website so don't augment that behavior for them.
+If a user is trying to scroll to a buy button, why make it hard?
+Or worse, why give them the potential to miss their target?

+### Solution: Don't jack the scroll

+There's no use case for changing the default behavior of scrolling.
+It's an awful experience and will cost you lots of developer hours to achieve the effect.

 ## Social Media Feeds